The physics case of a 3 TeV muon collider stage: Extended Higgs Sectors

 \subsection{SM plus a singlet extension}

 The simplest extension of the SM Higgs sector is the SM Higgs sector plus an extra real singlet.
-In the case when the extra singlet mixes with the SM Higgs doublet with mixing parameter $\sin\gamma$, the SM-like Higgs couplings are modified, and the extra heavy scalar $S$ can be singly produced, which decays to a pair of SM gauge bosons or SM-like Higgses.
-Considering the Vector Boson fusion production $VV \rightarrow S$, the most sensitive channel at a high energy lepton collider is $S \rightarrow hh \rightarrow 4b$~\cite{Buttazzo:2018qqp}.
-The 95\% C.L. exclusion reach for CLIC 3 TeV with 3 ${\rm ab}^{-1}$ luminosity is shown in Fig.~\ref{fig:Singlet-reach} (taken from Ref.~\cite{EuropeanStrategyforParticlePhysicsPreparatoryGroup:2019qin}) as blue solid curve, which is better than the direct reach of HL-LHC once $\sin^2\gamma<0.1$.
-Comparing to the sensitivity of indirect measurements of the SM-like Higgs couplings at future colliders, which are indicated by the dashed horizontal lines in the plot, 3 TeV CLIC can test new resonances down to couplings correlated to a deviation in the Higgs couplings smaller than 0.1\%.
-The sensitivity in $\sin^2\gamma$ is better than that of the Higgs precision measurements at $m_S < 2$ TeV.
-3 TeV muon collider reach would be slight worse given a smaller luminosity of 1 ${\rm ab}^{-1}$.
-Higher energy muon collider has better reach in both $\sin^2\gamma$ and $m_S$, surpassing that of Higgs precision measurements for $m_S < 4 (10) $ TeV for 6(14) TeV muon collider.
+In the case when the extra singlet mixes with the SM Higgs doublet with mixing parameter $\sin\gamma$, the SM-like Higgs couplings are modified.
+Through the mixing, the heavy scalar $S$ can be singly produced and can decay to a pair of SM gauge bosons or SM-like Higgs bosons.
+Considering the Vector Boson fusion production $VV \rightarrow S$, the most sensitive channel at a high energy lepton collider is $S \rightarrow hh \rightarrow 4b$~\cite{Buttazzo:2018qqp}. {The 95\% C.L. exclusion reach for a 3 TeV muon collider with 1 ${\rm ab}^{-1}$ luminosity is shown in Fig.~\ref{fig:Singlet-reach} as blue solid curve, which is better than the direct reach of HL-LHC once $\sin^2\gamma<0.1$.} Comparing to the sensitivity of indirect measurements of the SM-like Higgs couplings, the 3 TeV collider can test new resonances down to mixing angles correlated to a deviation in the Higgs couplings of about 0.1\%.
+The sensitivity in $\sin^2\gamma$ is better than that of the Higgs precision measurements at future Higgs factories, which are indicated by the dashed horizontal line in the plot, for $m_S \lesssim 1$ TeV.
+Higher energy muon colliders have better reach in both $\sin^2\gamma$ and $m_S$, surpassing that of Higgs precision measurements for $m_S < 4 (11) $ TeV for 6(14) TeV center-of-mass energy.
+In the same plot, we also show the direct reach at a 100 TeV hadron collider for comparison: a muon collider of 6 TeV or more has a better reach in the relevant part of parameter space.